Falls Road, Belfast: The Troubles

 In the late 1960s, many Catholics from across Northern Ireland began to campaign, many with Northern Ireland Civil Rights Association (NICRA), against discrimination in housing and jobs, under the banner of a civil rights campaign, in conscious imitation of the philosophy of, and tactics used by, the American Civil Rights Movement.
 Northern Ireland was part of the UK but the voting criteria were different to England, Scotland and Wales where a person could vote as soon as they became 18 years old.
-In Northern Ireland an 18 year old could only vote if they were the named owner or named renter of a house.
+In Northern Ireland an 18-year-old could only vote if they were the named owner or named renter of a house.
 Most of the Catholic houses had three generations living in the same dwelling (because of housing discrimination) so only the mother and father could vote.
 Furthermore, business owners (depending on the size of the company) were entitled to three to six votes unlike anywhere else in the United Kingdom.

 Many Unionists saw NICRA as an Irish republican Trojan horse, designed to destabilize Northern Ireland, and force unionists into a united Ireland.
 Several streets around the Falls Road were burnt out by armed 'B' Specials (Police Reserve) and loyalists in August 1969, with the murder of six Catholics on the first night marking the start of 'The Troubles.
 In response to the worsening situation, the British Government deployed the British Army on the Falls Road to protect the Catholics from further attacks.
 The troops were initially welcomed by all the Falls residents to protect them, but heavy-handed tactics by the mostly British-born members of the Army who did not know, care or understand the situation would estrange most Catholics and nationalists.

-In early July 1970, the road was the scene of what became known as the Falls Curfew.
-3,000 British troops sealed off the streets around the Falls Road, home to about 10,000 people, setting off 1,600 canisters of CS gas.
-The British actions were opposed by the Official IRA (OIRA), who engaged them in a vicious gun battle.
-Over the course of the weekend, four Catholic civilians were killed by the British Army.
-Ninety rifles were recovered.
-This is widely regarded as the end of the British Army's "honeymoon" period with nationalists in Belfast.
+From 3–5 July 1970, the road was the scene of what became known as the Falls Curfew.
+3,000 British troops carried out an operation to search the area for hidden weapon caches, sealing off the streets around the Falls Road.
+Local youths attacked the troops, who responded by firing 1,600 canisters of CS gas to disperse the crowds.
+The operation was also opposed by the Official IRA (OIRA), with OIRA gunmen engaging British troops in multiple gun battles across the area.
+Over the course of the operation, four Catholic civilians were killed by the Army, which recovered ninety rifles.
+The operation was widely regarded as the end of the British Army's "honeymoon" period with the nationalist community in Belfast.